• To download this notebook, click the download icon in the toolbar above and select the .ipynb format.

 vc = -uR * vTM # closing velocity

-# calculate the line of sight rates
+# calculate the line-of-sight rates

 wf = seeker.measure(rTM, vTM)